BPLIM/Tools/ados/General/mdata/mdata_userguide.md

 `mdata uniform` is a command that was created with a very particular goal in mind.
 It serves very specific needs raised by **BPLIM** staff and might not be useful for the general user.
 Nevertheless, it's worth describing how it works since it's part of the package and it might be useful for people that face the same challenges.
 To give some perspective, we should describe the problem.

 **BPLIM** gets data every month from data producers.
 That data contains all type of variables.
-We are particular interested in categorical data, because this command only applies to that type.
-Usually those type of variables are not encoded, they come in pairs.
-One is the code (be it strictly numerical, alphanumerical or containing only letters) and the other is the label.
+We are particularly interested in categorical data, because this command only applies to that type.
+Usually, those types of variables are not encoded, they come in pairs.
+One is the code (be it strictly numerical, alphanumeric, or containing only letters) and the other is the label.
 To be efficient storage-wise, we encode every variable using the code and label (creating a value label).
 When the code contains only numbers there is no problem since the value of the variable corresponds to the actual code.
-However, when a code contains only letters or letters and numbers, the encoding has to follow some rule.
+However, when a code contains only letters or letters and numbers, the encoding has to follow some rules.
 For this task, we use [bpencode](https://github.com/BPLIM/Tools/tree/master/ados/General/bpencode), which was also created by BPLIM.
 The command has its own logic for the encoding, which is not important for the exposition at hand.

 Now imagine that we get the data in different months.
 Some values that are present in the most recent batch of data might be missing in the old one.
 So, it's possible that the encoding assigns identical numerical codes for different values of the same variable.
 If we worked with data for only one month, no problem would arise, but we want to be able to combine data from different months.
 A process for harmonization is needed.
 That is why we created `mdata uniform`.